 Loose curls to Loose curls each puppy has a 50% chance of being Loose curls, 25% chance of being Fully curly and 25% chance of being Straight.

 Straight dogs should not be bred from as it is not the breed standard.

 For further information on the genetic diversity within the breed

 The companies listed below have provided breeders with results for the above tests, although not all do a combination of all tests.
 Breeders need to decide which companies to use themselves.

-For breeders wishing to use an overseas sire it is recommended that they obtain the dogs heath results.
-These need to be compared with the tests we do in UK as some countries do not test the same as we recommend.
+For breeders wishing to use an overseas sire it is recommended that they obtain the dogs health results first.
+These need to be compared with the tests we do in UK, as some countries do not test the same as we recommend.

 A comparison chart is available on OFA website